 - Confirm that the thermostat is set below the current room temperature.

 - Confirm that all switches in and around the air conditioner are set to the "On" position including the external safety switch, which is usually on an outside wall next to the condensing unit.

-- Check the condensate overflow tray (if your unit has one) for excessive water.
+- Check the condensate overflow tray (if your unit has one) for excess water.
 Sometimes this tray is installed in remote air handlers that use condensate collection instead of a condensate drain.
 When using a tray, there may be a sensor switch that turns the unit off when water collects in the tray.